VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Push-messages/Objects/PushMessageType.md

 # PushMessageType ==~object~==

-The `PushMessageType` defines the properties and characteristics of an individual push message.
+This type defines the properties and characteristics of an individual push message.

 ## Fields